List of boardwalks in the United States: Bay Lake

-In Walt Disney World Resort in Bay Lake, there is a resort with a boardwalk overlooking an artificial lake.
+At Walt Disney World Resort in Bay Lake, there is a resort with a boardwalk overlooking an artificial lake.

 Daytona Beach

 The boardwalk in Daytona Beach is a concrete walkway along the beach and includes stores, restaurants, amusement rides, arcades, the Daytona Beach Pier, and the Daytona Beach Bandshell.

 Hollywood Beach

 Hollywood Beach has a 2.5 mi concrete boardwalk known as the "Broadwalk."

 John's Pass Village and Boardwalk

-This boardwalk is decently popular, notably for people in Pinellas County and Hillsborough County, Florida.
-A large contributor to its popularity is Hubbard's Marina, as well as Hooters and Bubba Gump Shrimp Co.
-There are also various other Stores and restaurants on this boardwalk.
-Additionally, the John's Pass Bridge is right next to this location.
+This boardwalk is quite popular, notably with people from Pinellas County and Hillsborough County, Florida.
+Popular features include Hubbard's Marina, Hooters and Bubba Gump Shrimp Co.
+There are also various other stores and restaurants on this boardwalk; and the John's Pass Bridge is right next to this location.